-Apple (NASDAQ:AAPL) plans to drop some of the free stuff that customers usually get when they purchase an iPhone.
+Apple plans to drop some of the free stuff that customers usually get when they purchase an iPhone.
 For example, the iPhone 12 models coming out this year won’t include a complimentary battery charger.
 Also, the company won’t provide the earphones or EarPods that have been in the iPhone box, according to Nikkei Asian Review.

 Apple analyst Ming-Chi Kuo talked about the charging adapter and wired earphones disappearing from this year’s iPhone box.